cmeeren/Faqt/DOCUMENTATION.md

 * If your assertion calls `Should` at any point, make sure you use the overload that takes the original `Testable` as an argument (`.Should(t)`), since it contains important state relating to the end user’s original assertion call.

-* If your assertion calls other assertions, consider how your assertion name will read when used with the assertion message from the called assertion.
+* If your assertion calls other assertions, consider how your assertion method name will read when used with the assertion message from the called assertion.
 For example, `Be` has a message like:

   ```
   Subject: x